Kingxukai/linux/Documentation/filesystems/ext4/super.rst

    * - 0x1
      - Directory preallocation (COMPAT_DIR_PREALLOC).
    * - 0x2
      - “imagic inodes”.
-Not clear from the code what this does (COMPAT_IMAGIC_INODES).
+Not clear from the woke code what this does (COMPAT_IMAGIC_INODES).
    * - 0x4
      - Has a journal (COMPAT_HAS_JOURNAL).